eclab/grains/README.md

 A MIDI-based monophonic vector synthesis oscillator, with most of the waves from the Prophet VS.  Requires Mozzi.

 Status: Working.
+Also works great with AE's JOYSTICK.
 However, highly aliased as it only has one copy of each VS waveform and cannot resample (the same problem as AKWF).
+See TRAJECTORY for a vector synthesizer with fewer aliasing issues.